 Within this "core team", one supervisor may have overall responsibility for the student and where this is the case, the other supervisor(s) will provide back up, to ensure continuity of support for the student.

-1 This Policy has been approved by the University's Education Committee as the framework the University expects to see underpin the provision of its research degrees at Oxford.
+&lt;sup>1 This Policy and guidance sets out the framework the University expects to see underpin the provision of its research degrees at Oxford.
 The Policy supplements the requirements for research degrees set out in the Examination Regulations.